byuitechops/for-the-strength-of-developers/Training/Introduction/help.md

 1. [Compare npm](https://npmcompare.com)
 2. No matter how good our code is, we're a small team.
 We're not going to beat theworld ifthe world uses it.
 3. Professional work that you produce should be supported by professional work.
-4. We've compiled a list of common libraries that we use that's a part of the coretraining
+4. We've compiled a list of common libraries that we use that's a part of the coretraining (this list is found in the handbook).

 ---
 ##  Stay updated with what's happening in JavaScript.